sunwaterdev/Lidya/README.md

 ## Configuration
 As with installation, you can install Lydia either manually or automatically.
 We recommend that you do this automatically.

-### 1. Automatic installation
+### 1. Automatic configuration
-You will be able to install Lidya by executing the following commands:
+You will be able to setup Lidya by executing the following commands:
 ```sh
 chmod 755 ./config.sh
 ./config.sh
 ```
 You will have to answer a few questions and your configuration files will automatically be created for the English 🇬🇧 language.
 You can change the language manually in the files but we will quickly add the ability to install new languages ​​via the wizard.

-### 2. Manual installation
+### 2. Manual configuration

-Installation files are not included in the git repository.
+Config files are not included in the git repository.
 They are in `.gitignore` for security reasons (API keys).
 Here are the files you need to create in the `config` folder:
  - `messages.json`.
 Here is the default file: https://pastebin.com/raw/4BaVZZS7
  - `config.json`.
 Here is the default file: https://pastebin.com/raw/Rmu8qxB9
  - `keys.json`.
 Here is the default file: https://pastebin.com/raw/7uK49WRr